 - i.
 Enquire at the DM/SDM's office where submitted application; then - ii.
 Submit an RTI to the DM/SDM.
-Click here for a list of the DM's in UK or click your district http://districts.nic.in/ - iii.
+(Click here for a list of the District Collectors in Rajasthan or click your district http://districts.nic.in/ - iii.
+Appealing under the state Public Services Delivery Guarantee Act which guarantees the delivery of basic public services like issuing caste & birth certificates to citizens within a stipulated time frame and allows a fine per day for officials who don't hold to that time-frame.(See website here) - iv.
 Using the Central Government's on-line grievance redressal mechanism here